Isaac Steinberg: Return to Russia, political career and second exile

 In 1910, Steinberg returned to Russia and worked as a lawyer.
-During the First World War, he conducted anti-war and revolutionary work, was arrested in 1915 and exiled to the Ufa province.
+During the First World War, he conducted anti-war and revolutionary work, was arrested in 1915 and exiled to the Ufa Governorate.
 He continued his work as a lawyer in Ufa, where he led the Left Socialist Revolutionaries of the Ufa province.
 He was elected a delegate of the City Duma, was a member of the Executive Committee of the Ufa Council of Workers and Soldiers and the All-Russian Council of Peasant Deputies; participant in the All-Russian Democratic Conference; Member of the Provisional Council of the Russian Republic.
 Steinberg condemned the uprising in Petrograd, but became part of the Ufa Provincial Commissar of Agriculture nonetheless.
 He was elected to the Russian Constituent Assembly on the list of Socialist Revolutionaries from the Ufa province.
 He soon after became a member of the Left SR central committee.

 From December 10, 1917 to March 1918, he was People's Commissar (Narkom) of Justice in Vladimir Lenin's government during the Bolsheviks' short-lived coalition with the left wing of the SRs.
 On December 18, 1917, some members of the Constituent Assembly by Dzerzhinsky, but Steinberg released them.
 On December 19, 1917, he signed an “Instruction” to the Revolutionary Tribunal on the termination of systematic repressions against individuals, institutions and the press and sent a corresponding telegram to the Soviets at all levels.
 From December 1917 - January 1918, the Council of People's Commissars examined Steinberg's claims against the Cheka several times.
 On December 31, 1917, the Sovnarkom, on his initiative, decided to delimit the functions of the Cheka under the Petrograd Soviet.

 After the scandal caused by the murder of Andrei Ivanovich Shingarev and Fyodor Kokoshkin on the night of January 6–7, 1918, the Council of People's Commissars, after hearing the report of Steinberg, instructed the NKJ to “as soon as possible verify the thoroughness of the detention of political prisoners ... all those who cannot be charged within 48 hours should be released”.

 According to the decision of the Soviet government, Steinberg determined the amounts that the prisoners in Kresty had to pay as a deposit before being released, as the prison doctor Ivan Manukhin testified: